 Another German study involved 22 patients with CVI who were given capsules with either an aescin extract or a placebo.
-Those who took the asescin extract noted a “compression like” effect in the form of decreased intravascular volume; supporting the argument for horse chestnut’s benefit for venous problems in the legs.
+Those who took the aescin extract noted a "compression like" effect in the form of decreased intravascular volume; supporting the argument for horse chestnut's benefit for venous problems in the legs.

 The University of Oklahoma Health Sciences Center evaluated various approaches to dealing with vein and circulation problems.
-Compression therapy, diuretics, and topical creams have been shown to reduce pain and swelling but their long term application and benefit is questionable.
+Compression therapy and topical creams have been shown to reduce pain and swelling but their long term application and benefit is questionable.
 Obviously, the best long term solution is to address potential causes at the root, especially if obesity or type 2 diabetes are a factor.
 Absent that, researchers noted that herbal supplements like horse chestnut may have much to offer for improving symptoms of CVI.

 Supplementing with Horse Chestnut